sunpy/sunpy-sphinx-theme/docs/index.rst

 * Add links to the header bar which are specified as theme config variables, with defaults for sunpy.org.
 * Add a center element to the footer bar.
 * Restyled the theme for SunPy colors.
+* Added optional support for analytics though `goatcounter.com <https://www.goatcounter.com/>`__ which defaults to on for sunpy.org domains.

 .. grid:: 1 2 2 2
    :gutter: 3